 Tip 08: Choose a classic black and white ensemble

 Make sure the color palette is balanced and complementary, so you can create a variety of different looks with just one dress.
 If you want to add some extra punch to your outfit, consider wearing a simple hat.
-This will add a touch of glamour and style to your look.
+This will add a touch of glamour and style to your your selfie or family photo session.

 Tip 09: Go with a traditional red and green outfit